You are here

 Policies and Guidelines for Colorado Comprehensive Health and Physical Education Standards and Instruction

-What are the relevant statutes that guide Comprehensive Health and Physical Education?
+What are the relevant statutes that guide Comprehensive Health Education?

 Comprehensive Health Education Act

 This statute recommends quality implementation guidelines for comprehensive health education programs.
 These recommendations include:

 - reflect the health issues and values of the community

 - establish a comprehensive health education advisory council or in supplementing an accountability committee or other appropriate committee, the board of a school district or board of cooperative services is encouraged to appoint members of the community who represent various points of view within the school district concerning comprehensive health education; however, a majority of the committee shall be comprised of parents of children enrolled in the district.
 Members may include, but shall not be limited to, parents, a member of the clergy, teachers, school administrators, pupils, health care professionals, members of the business community, law enforcement representatives, senior citizens, and other interested residents of the school district.

 - (a) Promote parental involvement, promote abstinence from high-risk behaviors, foster positive self-concepts, develop decision-making skills, and provide mechanisms for coping with and resisting peer pressure;

 (b) Focus on the dynamic relationship among physical, mental, emotional, and social well-being; and

 (c) Integrate available community resources into the educational program.